 In todays world, the need for infection control has never been greater.
-At our Glendale, Arizona cosmetic and sedation dental practice, Dr Wilcox and staff are more concerned about the transmission of infection than ever before.
+At our Glendale, Arizona cosmetic and sedation dental practice, Dr Wilcox, Dr. Tenney, and their staff are more concerned about the transmission of infection than ever before.
 We control bacterial contamination through heat and steam sterilization and through highly concentrated sprays and wipes.
 In this article, we will discuss our procedures and steps in our sterilization center.
-The result of proper instrument sterilization is the protection of our patients and staff and Dr. Wilcox from Infectious diseases.
+The result of proper instrument sterilization is the protection of our patients and staff from Infectious diseases.

 Our instrument processing area is centrally located in our office which is separate from the operatories, but still easily accessed by our staff.
 We reduce potential introduction of contamination into sterile environments by only allowing authorized personnel on the area.